gardener/landscaper/docs/proposals/feature-coverage.md

 ### Component Descriptor and Blueprint Definition

-The component descriptor can be given by reference or inline.
+The component descriptor can be given:
+- inline
+- or by reference (field `spec.componentDescriptorRef`).
+  In this case, the repository context can be given
+  - in field `spec.componentDescriptorRef.repositoryContext`
+  - in field `repositoryContext` of the `Context` referenced in the `Installation`

-The blueprint of an installation can be given by a reference (name of a resource in the component descriptor) or inline.
+The blueprint of an installation can be given:
+- inline
+- or by referencing a resource in the component descriptor

 Subinstallations, deploy executions, export executions can be defined in separate files or in the blueprint.yaml

-### Registry Pull Secrets
+Pulling a blueprint, component descriptor or jsonschema using a registry pull secret
+- from field `registryPullSecrets` of the installation spec
+- from field `registryPullSecrets` of the `Context` referenced in the `Installation`